Best bicycle insurance, including what you need to know and how to compare

 But what if you've had an accident already?

-If you've already crashed your prized machine and aren't covered by insurance, there is still hope at recovering some of the costs.
-Cycling injury and bike accident claim solicitors often work on a no win no fee basis with companies such as Cycle SOS and Alyson France specialising in cycling related accidents, helping you claim from anything such as a pothole crash to a road traffic accident.
+Cycling injury and bike accident claim solicitors often work on a no-win, no-fee basis with companies such as Cycle SOS and Alyson France, which specialise in cycling-related accidents.
+They can help you claim for anything from a pothole crash to a road traffic accident.

 Paul Darlington, consultant solicitor, Cycle SOS has this advice when choosing a cycling injury and bike accident claim solicitor: "The most important decision is your choice of representation.
 It's vital that you choose someone who knows about bikes and cycling as well as the compensation system.
-Access to a helpline which can give specific advice on your crash is invaluable.
+Access to a helpline that can give specific advice on your crash is invaluable.
 If you are hurt, seek medical attention and report the accident to the police at the earliest opportunity; the law says all injury collisions have to be reported."

 Is it worth insuring my bike?